-- 27. The submission of reports or returns is one of many statutory duties that automatically fall upon the practitioner accepting an appointment in one of the categories to which the requirement applies.
-As such it does not attract any specific entitlement to remuneration. - 28.
-However, payment will be made to the practitioner for work done by him and his staff in agreeing and swearing affidavits, or for work done by way of further investigation over and above the normal standard of reporting set out in paragraphs 12 to 16 above.
-The likely extent of the work and level of costs should be discussed with the Disqualification Unit before the work is undertaken.
-Solicitors acting for the Unit can be contacted to provide assistance to the practitioner on points of difficulty or concern which he may have in relation to his affidavit. - 29.
-The Unit will not pay for any additional work required to address any omissions from the report of the matters referred to in paragraphs 12 to 16 above.
+- 6.1 The submission of reports or returns is one of many statutory duties that automatically fall upon the practitioner accepting an appointment in one of the categories to which the requirement applies.
+As such it does not attract any specific entitlement to remuneration. - 6.2 However, payment will be made to the practitioner for work done by him and his staff for perusal of the Unit's report.
+He may, in exceptional circumstances, be paid for work done by way of further investigation over and above the normal standard of reporting set out in paragraph 4 above.
+The likely extent of the work and level of costs should be discussed with the Disqualification Unit before the work is undertaken in accordance with "Dear IP" notices.
+Solicitors acting for the Unit can be contacted to provide assistance to the practitioner on points of difficulty or concern which he may have in relation to the Unit's report.
+All work after the commencement of disqualification proceedings will be authorised in advance and paid for at the agreed rate. - 6.3 The Unit will not pay for any additional work required to address any omissions from the report of the matters referred to in paragraph 4 above.